clementhennet/DB1B_data_extraction/README.md

-# DB1B_data_extraction
+# DB1B Data Downloader

-DB1B Data Downloader: U.S. Airline Market Analysis
+A Python script to automate the extraction of quarterly [DB1B (Origin and Destination Survey)](https://www.transtats.bts.gov/) datasets from the U.S. Bureau of Transportation Statistics.